Find Current Working Directory Of A Process Using Pwdx In Linux

 For the purpose of this guide, we will find the working directory of the firefox process.

 First, we need to find the process ID of the the firefox.
-To do so, use “ps” command like below:
+To do so, use "

 $ pgrep firefox 5238

 The PID of firefox is 5238.
-Now, find out the working directory of the PID 5238 like below:
+Now, we can check the working directory of the PID 5238 with

 $ pwdx 5238